roman1618/TensorNetworks-SpinChains/README.md

 # TensorNetworks

-This repository contains code and resources related to the study of Tensor Networks.
+This repository contains code and resources related to the study of Tensor Networks, including the use of DMRG and iTEBD algorithms to study phase diagrams and Out-of-Equilibrium Dynamics of a spin model.

 ## Table of Contents
 - [Introduction](#introduction)